Hydraulic Fracturing 101

 Very small quantities of some fracking chemicals are capable of contaminating millions of gallons of water.
 According to the Environmental Working Group, petroleum-based products known as petroleum distillates such as kerosene (also known as hydrotreated light distillates, mineral spirits, and a petroleum distillate blends) are likely to contain benzene, a known human carcinogen that is toxic in water at levels greater than five parts per billion (or 0.005 parts per million).

 Other chemicals, such as 1,2-Dichloroethane are volatile organic compounds (VOCs).
 Volatile organic constituents have been shown to be present in fracturing fluid flowback wastes at levels that exceed drinking water standards.
-For example, testing of flowback samples from Pennsylvania have revealed concentrations of 1,2-Dichloroethane as high as 55.3 micrograms per liter, which is more than 10 times EPA’s Maximum Contaminant Level for 1,2-Dichloroethane in drinking water.
+For example, testing of flowback samples from Texas have revealed concentrations of 1,2-Dichloroethane at 1,580 ppb, which is more than 316 times EPA’s Maximum Contaminant Level for 1,2-Dichloroethane in drinking water.

 VOCs not only pose a health concern while in the water, the volatile nature of the constituents means that they can also easily enter the air.
 According to researchers at the University of Pittsburgh's Center for Healthy Environments and Communities, organic compounds brought to the surface in the fracturing flowback or produced water often go into open impoundments (frac ponds), where the volatile organic chemicals can offgas into the air.